MurphyPone/code-blog/content/blog/how-to-run-a-hackathon/index.md

     - Practice during regular meetings over the months between events
     - Sponsors are great for providing higher level workshops
     - [MLH localhost!!](https://localhost.mlh.io/)
+  - Travel Reimbursements:
+    - Budget allowing, a great way to increase the accessibility of your event and overall attendance is to offer travel reimbursements to folks traveling any distance that exceeds a threshold that makes sense for your event
+    - Consider decreasing the budget for prizes to create/bolster this fund as it improves everyone's experience, rather than just the winners
   - Smash/ping pong tournaments are always hits
   - Trivia and yoga on the rise as well
   - Bingo (sheets at every table based on hackathon achievables e.g. “submit to devpost,” “attend a workshop,” "take out the trash" etc.)
+  - Bob Ross follow along with MS Paint
   - Raffles/door prizes:
       - "big" prize for people who checked in on time
       - small (hourly?) prizes - "vintage" stickers from past iterations of your event!